 Upper second class (2:1) honours

-Note: Shanghai Ranking of The Best Chinese Universities is subject to annual update
+Note: Shanghai Ranking of The Best Chinese Universities is subject to an annual update

 Chinese applicants are not required to take the MoE postgraduate entrance exam.